shawnbrown/datatest/docs/tutorial/introduction.rst

                 Extra('C'),
             ]

-    The error above included an :class:`Extra` difference but other validation methods (determined by the *requirement* type) can give other difference types.
+**Difference objects describe each invalid element and can be one of of four types:** :class:`Missing`, :class:`Extra`, :class:`Deviation` or :class:`Invalid`.
+The error above included an Extra difference but other validation methods (determined by the *requirement* type) can give other differences.

-Difference objects describe each invalid element and can be one of of four types: :class:`Missing`, :class:`Extra`, :class:`Deviation` or :class:`Invalid`.

-In the following example, a failed tuple comparison raises an :class:`Invalid` difference:
+The following test performs a tuple comparison but it fails on ``('A', 2)`` because the ``2`` is not a float type.
+This failure raises an :class:`Invalid` difference:

 .. tabs::